 I represent clients interested in buying and selling homes in the Charlotte NC Metro area.
 I provide up to date information about the housing market and local community's & neighborhoods.

-I’ve helped clients purchase their first home, retirement home, investment properties, luxury home, foreclosures, HUD homes, condos and townhomes.
+I’ve helped clients buy and sell their first home, retirement home, investment property, luxury homes, foreclosures, HUD homes, condos and townhomes and even new construction.